FRRouting/frr/doc/user/bgp.rst

     Where both routes were received from eBGP peers, then prefer the route which is already selected.
-Note that this check is not applied if :ref:`bgp-bestpath-compare-routerid` is configured.
+Note that this check is not applied if :clicmd:`bgp bestpath compare-routerid` is configured.
 This check can prevent some cases of oscillation.

 11. Router-ID check